seanblanton/blanton/_posts/2016-05-08-making-susy-grids-atomic.md

 But Susy and I weren't getting along with how I wanted to write CSS when it came to dealing with media queries and breakpoints.
 I was stuck constructing grid component media queries with OOCSS, which wasn't jiving with my interests in utility classes (inspired by <a href="http://www.basscss.com" class="u">BassCSS</a> and <a href="http://tachyons.io/" class="u"> Tachyons</a> )

-I wrote Susy Bricks as a module to extend Susy's mixins into atomic classes at multiple breakpoints using the prefixes `.xs`, `.sm`, `.md`, and `.lg`.
+I wrote Susy Bricks as a module to extend Susy's mixins into atomic classes at multiple breakpoints using the prefixes `.xs`, `.sm`, `.md`, and `.lg` to quickly adjust layouts without even having to touch css.
+Here's an example below.

 ```html